EU Common Security and Defence Policy (CSDP)

 Slovakia adheres to NATO core tasks and principles, to its values and strategic objectives.
 On questions concerning the future of NATO, Slovakia has been striving to retain sufficient engagement in the local region, mainly in the Western Balkans and Eastern Europe.
 Slovakia also backs NATO’s new initiatives, such as being able to provide assistance for building defence capabilities in countries which both need and have expressed an interest in such capabilities.
 Slovakia has also offered to share her experience of the security sector reform in the UN.

-Slovakia welcomes a broad commitment to stop defense cuts.
-In that context we will gradually increase our defense budget to 1.6% GDP by the year 2020.
+Allies also confirmed their Defence Investment Pledge from Wales (September 2014).
+Slovakia welcomes a broad commitment to stop defence cuts.
+In that context we will gradually increase our defence budget to 1.6% GDP by the year 2020.
 We have also set a goal to invest 20% of the budget to modernization and rearmament by 2016.